olexandrpysarev/my_first_rep/README.md

-When evening falls, she'll run to me, like whispered dream your eyes can see
+When evening falls, she'll run to me, like whispered dream your eyes can see.
+Soft and warm